afiglarz/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 > Indicates the number of worker _threads_ that will be spawned when running batch or Record Store operations.
 This number may exceed the number of physical cores on a user's system; however, a warning will appear asking if the user would like to proceed or change the number of _threads_ to equal the number of physical cores.
 One additional thread will be spawed for coordinating output.

 | **-v**
 > Verbose output.
-Provides additional feature information pertaining to each measurement of NFIQ2.
+Provides additional individual feature value information pertaining to each measurement of NFIQ2.

 | **-q**
 > Speed.
 Provides additional speed information pertaining to the amount of time each measurement of NFIQ2 took to compute.